 I hope you had fun during my

-We’d love it if you would pin and share to inspire others too!
+Additionally, we’d love it if you would pin and share to inspire others too!